Madoff says feels safer in prison than in N.Y.

 "My husband was in terrible, terrible pain," she said.
 "He was so deeply hurt by it all, that he just, he, he just couldn't move past it."

-Mark Madoff committed suicide in December, two years to the day after Madoff's arrest in the more-than $50 billion (31.4 billion pound) swindle, the biggest Ponzi scheme in U.S. history.
+Mark Madoff committed suicide in December, two years to the day after Madoff's arrest in the more-than $50 billion swindle, the biggest Ponzi scheme in U.S. history.

 The interview will air on "20/20" on Friday.
 Mack, whose autobiography "The End of Normal: A Wife's Anguish, A Widow's New Life" will be published on October 20, will also appear on "Good Morning America" next week.